- Ivan Cuesta-Fernandez

 Prof. Dr. Thomas Molony

 - Hönke, Jana, Ivan Cuesta-Fernandez.
-Forthcoming.
+2017.
 "A topolographical approach to infrastructure: Political topography, topology and the port of Dar es Salaam."
 Environment and Planning D: Society and Space 35(6): 1076-95.

 - Belda-Miquel, Sergio, Alejandra Boni, Ivan Cuesta-Fernandez, Jordi Peris.
 2016.
 "Are rights-based approaches helping (re)politicise development NGOs?
 Exploring the Spanish case."
 International Development Planning Review 38(2): 135-57.